 Understanding the bladder and genital area

-Women are more prone to cystitis than men as their urethra (the tube from the bladder that passes out urine) is shorter and opens nearer the anus.
+Women are more prone than men to cystitis, as their urethra (the tube from the bladder that passes out urine) is shorter and opens nearer the anus.

 Why do some women have recurring cystitis?

-Your body has defences to prevent bacteria from causing cystitis.
+Your body has defences to prevent germs (bacteria) from causing cystitis.
 The mucus around your vagina and opening of your urethra is slightly acid which prevents bacteria from multiplying.
 Although bacteria may thrive in urine, you empty your bladder regularly which flushes urine out.
 Also, the cells that line your urethra and bladder have some resistance against bacteria.

-In most cases, there is no apparent reason why cystitis recurs.
+In most cases, there is no apparent reason why cystitis returns (recurs).
 There is usually no problem with your bladder or defence (immune) system that can be identified.
 It is possible there may be a slight alteration in the ability of the body to resist bacteria getting into the bladder and causing infection.
 A slight variation in the body's defence may tip the balance in favour of bacteria to cause infection.
 (In a similar way, some people seem more prone to colds, sore throats, etc.)